 The treatment produces an inflammatory response around the injured area.
 The body responds by increasing metabolic activity around the site of pain.
 This stimulates and accelerates the healing process.
 The process also has the effect of supressing the sensory nerves around the injury, relieving pain.

 Scroll down the page to find out more about how Shockwave Therapy can help you.

 Shockwave Therapy At Active Podiatry & Sports Injuries

 Some injuries just never seem to go away.
-Niggling Achilles Tendon pain, Heel Pain that is ok during a run but hurts afterwards, Shin Splint pain that comes on whenever you try to increase your distance or speed, or Tennis Elbow that constantly spoils your game.
+Niggling Achilles Tendon pain, Heel Pain that is ok during a run but hurts afterwards, Shin Splint pain that comes on whenever you try to increase your distance or speed, or Ankle Pain that constantly spoils your game.
 These injuries can be so frustrating as they seem to come back time after time.
 Shockwave Therapy is an amazing new technology that can help you break the pain cycle and get back to activity.

 What Is Extracorporeal Shockwave Therapy?

 Extracorporeal Shockwave Therapy (ESWT) is a highly effective treatment for soft tissue injuries which works by directing a series of high-energy impulses to the affected area of an injured muscle or tendon using a specialized piece of equipment.
 It is ideal for treating stubborn long term injuries such as Plantar Fasciitis, Achilles Tendinopathy or Shin Splints that have not responded to other treatment approaches.

 How Does It Work?